grimwm/py-dictobj/README.md

 If you have Python installed and wish to get the package directly from the [Python Package Index](http://pypi.python.org/pypi/dictobj), just run `pip install dictobj` from the command-line.
-If you already have a prior version of `dictobj` installed, just run `pip install dictobj -U` instead.
+If you already have a prior version installed, just run `pip install dictobj -U` instead.

 Contribute
 ----------